kraudy/ibmi_os/README.md

 ## Explaining Objects

 Remember the idea of a [Single Virtual Storage (SVS)](https://en.wikipedia.org/wiki/OS/VS2_(SVS))?
-Well, since the hardware natively gives a single virtual abastraction of all the system resources to the operating system, the logic move would be to take advantage of this so that everything in the IBM I leverages this power of abstraction.
-The is when the concept of **Object** is born.
+Well, since the hardware natively gives a single virtual abastraction of all the system resources to the operating system, the obvious move would be to take advantage of this so that everything in the IBM I leverages this power of abstraction.
+That is when the concept of ***Object*** is born.

 > Modern system even have [Multiple Virtual Storage (MVS)](https://en.wikipedia.org/wiki/MVS)

-> Single Virtual Storage (SVS) means taht A\auxiliary storage capacity can be added as needed without changing current application programs.
+> Single Virtual Storage (SVS) means that auxiliary storage capacity can be added as needed without changing current application programs.

 An **object** is an instance of an abstract data type and the system instructions exist to create, manipulate, examine and delete each of these system object types.
 The data type of the object defines what type of operations can be performed on it.
 That is the technical definition.